Missouri State University

 Add these to your contacts to prevent alerts from going to spam.

 This enhancement is part of our ongoing campus safety commitment.
-A new safety app will launch this fall with additional features.
+A new safety app, Bear Shield, has launched this fall with additional features.

-Participation is mandatory—no opt-out options ensure every community member receives critical safety information when it matters most.
+Participation of the mass notification system is mandatory—no opt-out options ensure every community member receives critical safety information when it matters most.

 More frequently asked questions about Missouri State Alert can be found on the University Safety website.